erjosito/deploy-aks/README.md

 Here some examples of which scenarios can be built with this script:

 * Compare Azure CNI with kubenet: you can use the script to create Azure CNI clusters or kubenet clusters (both in your own vnet)
+* Access from inside of the vnet (similar to accessing the cluster from onprem): use the flag `--vm`
 * Global vnet peering to AKS: use the flag `--vnet-peering`
 * Increasing ephemeral ports for egress connections to the Internet: the Azure CNI cluster is created with the standard LB and configures two additional public IP address for outbound rules in the standard ALB.
 * Test windows pools: use the flag `--windows`